-Tennis - Beaten Mladenovic blasts "slippery" Wimbledon court
+Tennis - Beaten Mladenovic blasts 'slippery' Wimbledon court

 "I don't want to call it negligence or anything, but yeah, I just hope nobody gets injured.
 That's the thing.
 That's a tricky feeling.

-"Lots of courts...
+"Lots of courts ...
 I am in the ladies member locker room, so I don't meet many players.
 But the ones I talk to, they -- I don't know in which court (Agnieszka) Radwanska played, but she said it was horrible, as well.
 I don't know."

 LONDON Novak Djokovic raced into the Wimbledon third round on Thursday, but has yet to be given a real workout.